Best Vaccination Schedule for Broiler and Layer Chickens

 This disease is caused by a virus and it is characterized by neurologic signs.

-Infected birds show signs like tremor, imbalanced coordination, paralysis, drop in egg production, and increased mortality rate.
+Symptoms include tremors, imbalanced coordination, paralysis, a drop in egg production, and an increased mortality rate.

-Vaccination must be administered to broilers at 8 weeks or older and for broilers at least 4 weeks before they start laying.
+Vaccination must be administered to broilers at 8 weeks or older and for layer chickens, at least 4 weeks before they start laying.

 The Vaccines usually come combined with the fowlpox vaccine so that they can both be applied at once.